8 Things to Know When Starting a Business (What I Wish I Knew)

 8. Build to Sell

-Finally, the eighth thing I wish knew when I first started is that you should always build to sell.
+Finally, on this list of things to know when starting a business is that you should always build to sell.

 For more on building a business to sell I highly recommend reading the book, “Built to Sell: Creating a Business That Can Thrive Without You" by John Warrillow.